mhtdsm/Project--Grades-Linear-Regression/README.md

 #### You will analyze all 4 models based on following points and recommend the best model to the Principal.
 ##### Answer the questions also in the project Guidelines file

+Solution
+#### This project contains R Markdown file ,created Html file,R-script, dataset - Grades.csv, scaledws.jpg, vif.jpg, Project Questions, You an also visit the website of this project at www.mhtdsm.wixsite.com/linearregression